eagereyes/eagereyes.org/blog/2015/index.md

 ### <a href="/blog/2015/the-nips-experiment">Link: The NIPS Experiment</a>
 The conference on Neural Information Processing Systems (NIPS) has conducted a fascinating experiment: split the program committee into two and get 10% of submissions reviewed by both.
 The article I'm linking to above has a great analysis of what they found (and it's not encouraging). _<a href="/blog/2015/the-nips-experiment">Read more…</a>_

-### <a href="/blog/2015/2016-open-for-applications">Tapestry 2016 Open For Applications</a>
-Tapestry 2016 will take place March 9 next year in a historic hotel near Denver, CO.
-We have put together another exciting line-up of keynote speakers and are looking for applications from people who want to attend or speak. _<a href="/blog/2015/2016-open-for-applications">Read more…</a>_

 ### <a href="/blog/2015/tapestry-2016-open-for-applications">Tapestry 2016 Open For Applications</a>
 Tapestry 2016 will take place March 9 next year in a historic hotel near Denver, CO.
 We have put together another exciting line-up of keynote speakers and are looking for applications from people who want to attend or speak. _<a href="/blog/2015/tapestry-2016-open-for-applications">Read more…</a>_